harrythu25/MNSIT_with_user_input/README.md

 # MNSIT Deep Neural Network with Model Implementation

-From the popular MNSIT data set, I created a model with roughly 98.03% validation accuracy  and 97.4% accuracy with the testing data set.
+From the popular MNSIT data set, I created a Convolutional Neural Netowork with the final model having roughly 99.3% validation accuracy and 99.14% testing accuracy.
+I also compared how well a basic neural network model performs compared to Convolutional Neural Networks by creating different models and analyzing their results.
 I have used Pygame to implement a way for user to draw their number and the model has been implemented to recognize the user input and predict the number.

 # Requirements